 Maple and ash species have shown a general increase in utilization.
-Oak species has trended down over time (Figure 6-2), in the last few years they show a more recent increase in utilization (Figure 6-1).
+While both oak species and basswood (Tilia americana) show a downward trend over time (Hardwood-General Linear Model).
+In the last seven years, basswood has shown an increase in utilization (Hardwood-local regression figure).